 Prior Approval means the process by which the Claims Administrator, acting on the Plan's behalf, determines in advance of the Member obtaining a requested medical service, Medication, supply, test, or equipment that such medical service, Medication, supply, test, or equipment meets Primary Coverage Criteria.
+Ongoing therapy of a prior authorized medication may require periodic assessments that could include an efficacy measure intended to demonstrate positive outcomes for continuation of therapy.
 NOTE: Prior Approval does not mean that the service, supply or treatment will be covered regardless of other terms, conditions, or limitations outlined in this document, but means only that the information furnished to the Claims Administrator in the pre-service claim indicates that the requested medical service, Medication, supply, test, or equipment meet the Primary Coverage Criteria requirements and the Applications of the Primary Coverage Criteria and is not subject to a specific Plan Exclusion.
 All Health Interventions receiving Prior Approval must still meet all other coverage terms, conditions, and limitations, and coverage for these services may still be limited or denied if, when the post-service claim for the services is received by the Claims Administrator, investigation shows that a benefit exclusion or limitation applies because of a difference in the Health Intervention described in the pre-service claim and the actual Health Intervention, that the Member ceased to be eligible for benefits on the date the services were provided, that coverage lapsed for non-payment of premium, that Out-of-Network limitations apply, or any other basis specified in this document.